Compliance & Governance

 NSW RFSNew South WalesPending replyWritten request for commercial redistribution permission sent to NSW Rural Fire Service media mailbox on 13 April 2026.
 Awaiting reply.
 AIDR Warnings Republishers framework referenced in the request.

 VIC EMVVictoriaPending replyDeveloper-access application sent to Emergency Management Victoria on 13 April 2026.
 Awaiting reply.
-VIC EMV data is CC BY 3.0 AU once access is granted.
+The OSOM and EMSINA feeds carry no published licence, so we treat them as not cleared for commercial use pending confirmation from EMV.
+The separate VIC CFA fire-danger feed is CC BY 4.0.

 SA SAFECOMSouth AustraliaPending replyCommercial licence request sent to SAFECOM on 13 April 2026 covering CFS, MFS, and SES agency feeds.
 Awaiting reply.